Creating and Running Angular Projects in ServBay

 Overview

-This document provides a step-by-step guide for creating, configuring, and running an Angular project within the ServBay local web development environment.
-We'll make use of ServBay's robust Node.js support and flexible site management features (formerly known as "hosts") to easily set up both development and production environments, ensuring secure access via custom domains and SSL certificates.
-ServBay integrates a wide range of packages ("services") needed for development, including Node.js, PHP, Python, Go, Java, databases, and more, making it an ideal choice for full-stack local development.
+This document provides a step-by-step guide to creating, configuring, and running an Angular project within the ServBay local web development environment.
+Leveraging ServBay's robust Node.js support and flexible site (formerly known as "host") management features, you can easily set up both development and production environments and enable secure access via custom domains and SSL certificates.
+ServBay seamlessly integrates multiple essential packages (formerly "services") such as Node.js, PHP, Python, Go, Java, databases, and more, making it an ideal solution for full-stack local development.

 What is Angular?

-Angular is an open-source frontend framework maintained by Google, designed for building high-performance, dynamic single-page applications (SPAs).
-Built on TypeScript, Angular offers a comprehensive toolkit and a structured development approach, making it well-suited for creating large and complex enterprise-grade applications.
+Angular is a powerful, open-source frontend framework maintained by Google, designed for building high-performance, dynamic single-page applications (SPAs).
+Built with TypeScript, it offers a comprehensive toolset and structured development approach—perfect for building large-scale, complex enterprise applications.

-- Component-based architecture: Build user interfaces using reusable components for improved code maintainability and scalability.
+- Component-based architecture: Build user interfaces using reusable components, enhancing code maintainability and scalability.

-- TypeScript support: Benefit from static type checking and powerful object-oriented features to enhance code quality and productivity.
+- TypeScript support: Offers static type checking and advanced object-oriented features, improving code quality and development efficiency.

-- Dependency injection: Simplifies testing and management of component dependencies.
+- Dependency injection: Simplifies testing and managing dependencies within components.

-- Built-in solutions: Provides integrated modules for routing, forms, HTTP client, and other essential functionality.
+- Built-in solutions: Provides modules for routing, form handling, HTTP client, and other common features.

-- Performance optimization: Supports Ahead-of-Time (AOT) compilation, tree shaking, and other technologies to deliver optimized apps.
+- Performance optimization: Supports AOT (Ahead-of-Time) compilation, tree-shaking, and other technologies for optimized performance.

 Prerequisites

-- Node.js Package Enabled: In the ServBay control panel, make sure the required Node.js version is installed and enabled.
+- Enable the Node.js package: Within the ServBay control panel, ensure that the required Node.js version package is installed and activated.
 ServBay allows you to install multiple Node.js versions and switch between them easily.

-Setting Up and Running an Angular Project in ServBay
+Setting Up and Running an Angular Project with ServBay

-We’ll use ServBay’s Node.js environment to create and run an Angular project.
-In development mode, we'll configure a reverse proxy in ServBay to point to the Angular development server; for production mode, we'll build the project and serve its static files through ServBay.
+We'll use ServBay's Node.js environment to create and run an Angular project.
+In development mode, we'll configure reverse proxy via ServBay's site feature to point traffic to the Angular development server; in production mode, we'll build the project and use ServBay for static file hosting.

 1. Creating an Angular Project

-First, let's use the Angular CLI to set up a new project.
+First, use the Angular CLI to create a new project.

-Install Angular CLI: Open your terminal and use ServBay's Node.js environment to globally install the Angular CLI.
-If the ServBay Node.js environment is not automatically added to your system PATH, you might need to switch to it manually.
-Usually, ServBay handles PATH configuration for you.
+Install Angular CLI: Open your terminal and use ServBay's Node.js environment to globally install Angular CLI.
+If ServBay's Node.js environment isn't automatically added to your system PATH, you may need to switch to ServBay's Node.js environment first.
+Normally, ServBay handles PATH automatically.

 bashnpm install -g @angular/cli